 The pilot training program currently teaches 8 disadvantaged students from Da Nang in Horticulture.
 The course was derived from the Australian Certificate 2 in Horticulture which has been modified to suit the Vietnamese landscape and translated into Vietnamese.
-The course is taught once a fortnight from Swinburne Wantirna Campus via Skype into a classroom set up at the Social Support Centre in Da Nang.
-It is expected that the 8 students will complete the course by the end of 2022 and then progress with further Horticulture studies and ultimately gain employment in the horticulture industry.
+The course was taught once a fortnight from Swinburne Wantirna Campus via Skype into a classroom set up at the Social Support Centre in Da Nang.
+It is expected that the 8 students will complete the course by the end of 2024 and then progress with further Horticulture studies and ultimately gain employment in the horticulture industry.

 Our Pilot program students with VTSEA Founder Don Thomson

 The burgeoning tourism industry along the South China Sea promises to provide strong employment opportunities for these students.
 Some of these students may also become the future teachers in horticulture in this part of the world.